sunhohong/kopring-junit-tutorial/README.md

     * `mutableListOf` is mutable list, so it can be changed directly.
     * If you want to use immutable list on this case, you should return new list with added or removed item.
       > From [Effective Kotlin](http://www.yes24.com/Product/Goods/106225986)

+## Tutorial 10 - Patch endpoint

+### What's new?

+- [x] Add Patch endpoint to `BankController`.
+- [x] Add test for Patch endpoint to `BankControllerTest`.

+### What's in the tutorial

+* Nothing special.
+Just add patch endpoint and test.
+* Refactor assert object contents statements in `BankControllerTest` to use `ObjectMapper` was in this tutorial. not in the tutorial 9.